GenerativeAI4Finance/GenerativeAI4Finance/README.md

 - 👋 Hi from GenerativeAI4Finance team!!
 You have been using OpenAI & chatGPT for Text, & Audio.
 How cool is to build a "Generative AI platform for Finance" from scratch!
-  Kind of Jarvis from iron Man exclusively for Finance.
+  Kind of Jarvis from Iron Man exclusively for Finance.
+Jarvis Avatar for users, IT professionals, Bankers and everyone needing or using Finance.
   You read it right.
-  Totally from scratch - Right from a foundational model to different forms of prompts, co-pilots, tools It's Generative AI For use cases in Lending, Investment Banking, Trading, Banking as a Service and so on.
+  Totally from scratch - Right from a foundational model to different forms of prompts, co-pilots, tools It's Generative AI for use cases in Lending, Investment Banking, Trading, Banking as a Service and so on.
   And later expanding to Wealth management & Asset Management.
 We will build our own technology stack, tools from scratch.
 - 👀 Let's collect use cases, set of tools, AI infra already available and so on.
 - 🌱 Let's start from a "Hello World" but then build something remarkable for the World.